HL7-DaVinci/CRD/SetupGuideForMacOS.md

 - [Chrome browser](https://www.google.com/chrome/)
 - [Git installed](https://www.atlassian.com/git/tutorials/install-git)

-Additionally, you must have credentials (username and password) access to the **[Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/)**.
+Additionally, you must have credentials (api key) access to the **[Value Set Authority Center (VSAC)](https://vsac.nlm.nih.gov/)**.
 Later on you will add these credentials to your development environment, as they are required for allowing DRLS to pull down updates to value sets that are housed in VSAC.
 If you don't already have VSAC credentials, you should [create them using UMLS](https://www.nlm.nih.gov/research/umls/index.html).

 ## Install core tools